smorel394/AbstractSimplicialComplex/README.md

 - If K is Noetherian and all its facets have the same dimension, then K is pure.

+## GeneralPreorderStuff.lean

+Some lemmas about preoders that I could not find in mathlib.

+Main definitions and results:
+- Total preorders satisfy trichotomy: if s is a total preorder, then for all a,b we have a<b, b<a or a and b are equivalent for the antisymmetrization of s.
+- For a total preorder, we have \not(a \le b) if and only if b < a.

 ## Shellability.lean

 Imports Decomposability.